osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 to the inflation provisions.

 The above differences portray the distinct handling of the developer vesting provisions.
-Still, their handling is highly coupled to the regular provisions, leading to increased complexity.
+Still, they are highly coupled to the regular provisions, leading to increased complexity.

 #### Complicated `AfterEpochEnd` Hook